Burning off grass, stubble, weeds, undergrowth or other vegetation is generally permitted outside the Fire Danger Period.

 Register your burn-off

-Notify ESTA of your planned burn:
+Notify Triple Zero Victoria of your planned burn:

 - Online (Preferred) - Register online through the Fire Permits Victoria website.
 You can do so if your burn-off commences more than two hours from now.